med-air/GazeMedSeg/README.md

 ## Features

-- Publicly available gaze data for medical image segmentation as extension for the [Kvasir-SEG](https://datasets.simula.no/kvasir-seg/) and [NCI-ISBI](https://www.cancerimagingarchive.net/analysis-result/isbi-mr-prostate-2013/) datasets.
+- Public gaze data for medical image segmentation as extension for the [Kvasir-SEG](https://datasets.simula.no/kvasir-seg/) and [NCI-ISBI](https://www.cancerimagingarchive.net/analysis-result/isbi-mr-prostate-2013/) datasets.
 - A general plug-in framework for weakly-supervised medical image segmentation using gaze annotations.

 ## Gaze Dataset